camdram/camdram/README.md

 The command below will download and set up a Camdram checkout in a new folder called `camdram`:

-    composer create-project camdram/camdram camdram dev-master --no-interaction
+    composer create-project camdram/camdram camdram dev-master --no-interaction --keep-vcs

 After obtaining a copy of the code, change into the newly created 'camdram' directory before proceeding:

     cd camdram

-## 3) Run the web server

 Run `php app/console server:run` to start a web server.
-You should then be able to visit [http://localhost:8000/app_dev.php](http://localhost:8000/app_dev.php) in your web browser to see your personal version of Camdram's homepage.
+You should then be able to visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your web browser to see your personal version of Camdram's homepage.

-The 'app_dev.php' in the URL launches Camdram in the 'development' environment, which is optimized for the frequent code changes that occur when doing development work.
-It also contains a useful toolbar at the foot of the page which contains, amongst other information, useful information about load times, memory usage and the number of SQL queries run.
-[Read more about Symfony's environments here](https://github.com/camdram/camdram/wiki/The-Symfony-environments).
+## 3) Run test suite

+Camdram has a limited but growing [automated test suite](https://github.com/camdram/camdram/wiki/Running-and-creating-tests), which can be used to ensure your checkout is working and check for certain regressions after making changes.
+It can be executed by running:

+    $ ./runtests --tags ~@search

+The arguments above cause the search-related tests to be skipped - if Elasticsearch is installed and configured then this can be omitted.

 ## 4) Create a fork